YoshuaNava/VisionPercepcion_USB2015/README.md

 bash
 ```

-## Instructions to run the algorithms:
+## Instructions for running the algorithms:

 **3)** To run the EGBIS superpixel segmentation test, type: